 - Magic Kingdom – Seven Dwarfs Mine Train

 PhotoPass Studios are one of the best kept secrets at Walt Disney World.
 There are 3 total studios (although 1 still has not reopened) and all are free to use:

 - Epcot (inside the Wandering Reindeer located in the Norway Pavilion)

 - Grand Floridian (2nd floor of the main building)

-All 3 are conveniently located near the 3 Bibbidi Bobbidi Boutique shops, but are open to anybody (no reservations needed!).
+3 of those studios are conveniently located near the 3 Bibbidi Bobbidi Boutique shops, but are open to anybody (no reservations needed!).

 Capture Your Moment